cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 1. Nested stacks are <font color=red> stacks created as part of other stacks </font>

 2. Use nested stacks <font color=red> to declare common components (best practice) </font>
-   - allow <font color=blue> re-use of CloudFormation code for common use cases </font>
+   - allow <font color=LightSlateBlue> re-use of CloudFormation code for common use cases </font>
      - such as standard configuration for load balancer, web server, application server, etc.

    - As infrastructure grows, declare the same components in multiple templates